 Low Level Nature Reserve

-Head out of Katherine for a picnic and a day of relaxing, fishing and swimming at Low Level Nature Reserve.
+Head out of Katherine for a picnic and a day of relaxing at Low Level Nature Reserve.

 The 105-hectare reserve got its name from the low-level bridge and weir that were built by US troops stationed nearby during World War II.